ducdamchi/checkin-app/user-guide.md

 ## Part 2: How This App Was Made (Behind the Scenes)

 This section is for anyone curious about the technology behind the app.
-We'll keep it simple — no coding knowledge needed!

 ### The basics